 LCH and Tilburg University

-Welcome to the fourth issue of Volume 10 of The Journal of Financial Market Infrastructures, which contains three research papers: one on large-value payment systems (LVPSs), one on central counterparties (CCPs) and one on central bank digital currency (CBDC).
+Welcome to the third issue of Volume 10 of The Journal of Financial Market Infrastructures.
+This issue contains three research papers: two on large-value payment systems and one on central counterparties (CCPs).

 In the first paper in the issue, “Quantifying the economic benefits of payments modernization: the case of Canada’s large-value payment system”, Neville Arjani, Fuchun Li and Zhentong Lu investigate the economic benefits of renewal of a realtime gross settlement (RTGS) system.
 Several central banks (eg, the Bank of England, the US Federal Reserve, the European Central Bank, the Bank of Canada) have renewed their RTGS systems recently or are conducting an RTGS renewal program.
 Arjani et al study the Canadian case, where the country’s legacy large-value transfer system (LVTS) has been replaced by a new system, Lynx.
 The data on which the model estimations are based are taken from another Canadian payments system to perform a counterfactual analysis, as the new system was not yet live at the time of their study.
 Central in the identification of the benefits is the well-known trade-off between credit risk and liquidity need.
 It is concluded that Lynx provides full cover for the participants’ credit risk exposures but at a higher liquidity cost.